This Perfect Day: Plot summary

 Chip conceives of a plan to destroy the computer, UniComp, by blowing up its refrigeration system.
 He recruits other incurables to join him, and they make their way to the mainland.
 Just as they reach UniComp, one of the incurables, an agent of the programmers, betrays his partners and leads the rest of the group at gunpoint to a secret luxurious underground city beneath UniComp, where they are met by Wei, one of the original planners of the Unification.
 Wei and the other "programmers" who live in UniComp have arranged the test so that the most daring and resourceful incurables will make their way to UniComp.
 There, they too will live in luxury as programmers.

 After joining the programmers and a few tentative attempts to confide in someone, Chip shares his misgivings with no one, lies low, and dedicates himself to the task of gaining Wei's confidence.
 For example, to deceive Wei, Chip consents to the replacement of his green eye with a brown one even though it involves giving up a cherished part of his identity.

 However, nine months later, a new group of incurables arrives, and Chip leaves the welcome party with the intention of using the newcomers' explosives to blow up the master computer.
 A physical struggle with Wei, who has the body of a young athlete, results in Wei being shot.
 Just before he is killed, Wei reveals his true motive in creating the dystopia: "there's joy in having it, in controlling, in being the only one."
 Chip knew all along that it was power hunger, not altruism, that drove Wei to chicanery and murder.
 Chip succeeds in destroying Uni with the explosives.
 On his way up from the underground city towards sunlight, Chip tells an angry programmer: "'There’s joy in having it': those were [Wei's] last words.
 Everything else was rationalization.
 And self-deception."

-The book ends with Chip riding a helicopter toward Majorca, where Lilac, their son, financial sponsors, and friends are hopefully waiting for him.
+The book ends with Chip riding a helicopter toward Mallorca, where Lilac, their son, financial sponsors, and friends are hopefully waiting for him.
 For the first time in his life, he sees raindrops in daytime, nature's affirmation that the era of slavery and total control is finally over.